rcyrus/recipes/chicken_curry.md

 * Remove skin from chicken
 * Onion - cut into slices, I prefer to make very thin slices
-* Tomatos - Cut into wedges, at least quarter
+* tomatos - Cut into wedges, at least quarter
 * jalapenos - slice lengthwise, I prefer thin slices of about 1/4 or thinner.
 Remove seeds but leave seed ribs

 ## Cook